 Trey brings more than 25 years of experience in the public and governmental relations, marketing and crisis communications fields.
 During that time he has worked for three Louisiana members of Congress, two Louisiana Governors and one of the largest health care systems in Louisiana and Mississippi.

-Trey has extensive experience in crisis communications, having led the state’s Joint Information Command during Hurricanes Gustave and Ike, assisted with the crisis management plan after the 2010 Gulf Oil Spill and handled the local and national media for Our Lady of the Lake Hospital during the July 2016 Baton Rouge police shootings.
+Trey has extensive experience in crisis communications, having led the state’s Joint Information Command during Hurricanes Gustav and Ike, assisted with the crisis management plan after the 2010 Gulf Oil Spill and handled the local and national media for Our Lady of the Lake Hospital during the July 2016 Baton Rouge police shootings.

 Trey currently serves on the board of directors of the LSU Manship School of Mass Communications Alumni Association.
 He is a former president of the Baton Rouge Chapter of the Public Relations Association of Louisiana and a former member of the Southern Public Relations Federation board.